Map The Impact

 Age Group Foreign-Born Population U.S.-Born Population

-Share of total population who are U.S.-born residents living with at least one immigrant parent
+2.2% Share of U.S.-born residents who live with at least one immigrant parent

 Number of immigrant children